davidmarkclements/websocket-pull-stream/README.md

-# Updates
-Changes between v1.0 and v1.1

-  * Drasticially reduced the client-side file size
-    * 20kb down to 4.5kb
-    * 4kb down to 1.47kb minified and gzipped
-  * Simplified API
-    * On the client
-      * Additional `Funnel` method on a `websocket-pull-stream` wrapped socket
-          * Straightforward way to create `pull-stream` Sink
-    * On the server
-      * Seamless compatibility with Node-streams
-      * Simply `pipe` from a Node stream into a websocket-pull-stream and everything Just Works.
-    * On both
-      * Addition convenience `Tunnel` that makes through streams extremely trivial to create.
-  * No need to require `pull-stream` / `pull-core`
-    * `Sink`, `Through`, `Source` can all be accessed through the `websocket-pull-stream` exported object
-  * Client side uses `pull-core` instead of `pull-stream`
-    * This is why the file size has dropped
-    * It means we don't have the utilities included with `pull-stream` but if we wish to use things like an asynchronous map function in the client, there should be a conscious decision to add it independently.
-    * These utilities are still available on the server

 # File size
 Node streams in the browser come at a cost, it's somewhat paradoxical to expend high resource for a resource management abstraction.